 I know what you’re thinking.
 That’s a whole lot of words and I’m not even sure this page is what I’m looking for.
 Let me summarize:

 If you want to learn how to build your own drone, you are in the right place.
-There are many classes of people that may be interested in this new drone world, but this guide is dedicated for the nerds (and I mean that as a compliment).
+There are many types of people that may be interested in this new drone world.
+However, this guide is dedicated for the nerds (and I mean that as a compliment).

 If you are one of these hobbyists (euphemism for nerd), allow me to be your guide in your journey of building a diy drone.
 Think of me like a Gandalf, and yourself as a Frodo.
 This is all too apt an analogy, as your new drone hobby might turn into an addiction much like a ring that you never want to take off.
 So be warned.
 I digress.

-This guide is based off my course on how to build drones.
+This guide is based off my course on how to make your own drone.
 If you’re interested in learning more about this subject, the course features 6 hours of video lectures in a structured curriculum.

 After finishing this step-by-step guide, you will have learned: